 The verbs revile and vilify stem from vile; they mean, respectively “to consider with scorn” and “to slander.”
 (The noun forms are revilement and vilification.)
 However, servile and its noun form servility are related to neither vile nor villain; they derive from the Latin term servilis, meaning “of a slave.”

-2 Responses to “Vile and Villain”
+2 thoughts on “Vile and Villain”

 Would it be fair to say that something of a transitional fossiI is shown in the famous lines of King Lead where Edgar and Oswald each use the term villain in the sense of assistants or minions, but with markedly pejorative connotations?

 Edgar’s reference to Oswald being “a serviceable villain” is particularly well known, but in its entirety the phrase seems to employ villain simply to mean servant: